HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 ## 🔥 News
 - [4/17] 🔥 We released **Uni-MOE: Scaling Unified Multimodal LLMs with Mixture of Experts**.
 We proposed the development of a unified Multimodal LLM (MLLM) utilizing the MoE framework, which is capable of processing diverse modalities, including audio, image, text, and video.
 Checkout the [paper](TODO) and [demo](TODO).

-**Usage and License Notices**: The data and checkpoint is intended and licensed for research use only.
+**Usage and License Notices**: The data and checkpoint are intended and licensed for research use only.
 They are also restricted to uses that follow the license agreement of LLaMA and Vicuna.
 The dataset and models trained using the dataset should not be used outside of research purposes.

 ## 🌟 Structure